nareshgandi/to-pwi/to-pwi-backup-recovery/logical-backup-quiz.md

-Quiz: Logical Backup and Recovery in PostgreSQL
+Quiz: Backup and Recovery in PostgreSQL
 ```
 1. What is the difference between physical and logical backups in PostgreSQL?

-  a) Physical backups only back up the data files, while logical backups back up the database schema
+  a) Physical backups back up the data files, while logical backups back up the database schema
 and data in SQL format. ✅
   b) Logical backups only back up the database schema, while physical backups back up the entire database including data and WAL logs.
   c) There is no difference; both are the same.